ohler55/oj/README.md

  - Changed compat mode so that the :bigdecimal_as_decimal option over-rides the to_json method if the option is true.
 The default for mimic_JSON is to leave the option off.

+ - Added support for Module encoding in compat mode.

 ### Release 2.10.4